 Aluminum alloys are suitable for casting.
 Aluminum alloys formed by forging, drawing, and rolling are also prepared.
 It is used as a preservative in the pharmaceutical industry and foodstuffs as it is corrosion resistant and does not create a poisoning hazard.

 In aluminum-based materials, the main important alloying elements are Mg, Si, Zn, and Cu.
 These elements are added individually or in combination to achieve certain properties in the alloy.
-Alloys made by aluminum with these elements are important in terms of improving their mechanical properties.
+Alloys made with aluminum with these elements are important in terms of improving their mechanical properties.
 Aluminum, which can make alloys with many elements, is the basis of many alloys with this superiority.

 The mechanical, physical, and chemical properties of aluminum alloys vary depending on the alloy elements and microstructure.
 The most important alloying elements involved in aluminum are copper, manganese, silicon, magnesium, and zinc.

 As you can see from its aluminum structure, it is a very durable and strong element.
 For this reason, aluminum alloys also help to produce durable and long-lasting products.

 As Bor Aluminum, we are aluminum profiles manufacturers.
 We produce many aluminum materials including aluminum window profiles, aluminum stair profiles, and aluminum billet manufacturing.
 Please contact us for aluminum profile prices, aluminum billet prices, and aluminum window profile prices.